wewiley001/CreationistBot/README.md

-# CreationistBot
+# Creationist - Game Testing Bot
-A Game Testing bot made for Creation Engine Games by Bethesda Game Studio.
-It mimics user input through keyboard/mouse, so it can especially be used for any game or application with sufficient python scripts.
+A Game Testing bot made for Creation Engine Games by Bethesda Game Studios.
+It mimics user input through keyboard/mouse, so it can be especially used for any game or application with sufficient Python scripts.